kernel-community/kernel/docs/module-5/prosocial-value.md

 - **Friendship**: The formation and maintenance of healthy, meaningful friendship networks.
 - **Thriving individuals**: The facilitation of eudaimonic happiness.
 Players feel competence, volition, and relatedness, both for themselves and for their friends.
-- **Altruism**: The promotion of activities that involve intrinsically motivated altruism and cooperation.
+- **Altruism**: The promotion of activities that involve intrinsically motivated cooperation.
 - **Positive group norms**: The spread and enforcement of shared altruistic social norms within and across groups.
 - **Shared goals**: Players work towards those goals via mutual interdependence, and achieve feelings of purpose and meaningfulness.